-When your baby keeps crying, try not to get caught up in a campaign to get your baby to sleep or to adjust to a rigid routine and there are some practical way to help a baby with colic.
+When your baby keeps crying, try not to get caught up in a campaign to get your baby to adjust to a rigid routine.
+Instead let’s recognise that the crying curve as a developmental phase does exist.
+Whatever way you look at it there are still some practical way to help a crying baby, regardless of whether you say they have colic or not.

 Colic is the word used by parents to describe when their baby cries a lot or can’t settle for a lengthy period of time.
 It is now understood that ‘colic’ refers to the normal range of unsettled behaviour in many babies, which is really exhausting for parents.
 This crying and fussing can happen at any time of day, but often it is in the late afternoon and evening, especially between two weeks and four months of age.
 It is very common for young infants to have crying and unsettled times.
-This type of normal crying happens in babies all over the world, in all cultures, and resists the usual soothing techniques.
+This type of normal crying happens in babies all over the world, in all cultures.

 What are the causes of colic?